fleschutz/talk2windows/README.md

 TALK 2 WINDOWS
 ==============
-Control Windows by using your voice besides keyboard and mouse.
+Control Windows© by using your voice besides keyboard and mouse.
 Required is Windows 10 or later, a microphone and loudspeaker, the Serenade application (free), and the PowerShell scripts in this repository.

 🔧 Installation